 When you get in career comparison mode you need a way to flick the switch so to speak.
-This will mean different things for different people.
-It might mean meditating to get yourself back on track, saying affirmations, reciting an empowering quote to yourself, taking several deep relaxing breaths, doing yoga, distracting yourself with something productive and healthy, exercising, having a good laugh or focusing your energy back on yourself.
+This will mean different things to different people.
+It might mean meditating to get yourself back on track, saying affirmations, reciting an empowering quote to yourself, taking several deep relaxing breaths, doing yoga, distracting yourself with something productive and healthy, exercising, having a good laugh, or focusing your energy back on yourself.

 Understand that comparison is used to sell

-Trying to ditch the habit of comparing yourself to other people isn’t helped along by some forms of advertising.
+Trying to ditch the habit of comparing yourself to other people isn’t helped by some forms of advertising.

 Selling is often based on comparison.
-It’s all about – you will feel younger, sexier and richer if you buy this car over that one.
+It’s all about – you will feel younger, sexier, and richer if you buy this car over that one.
 They want you to believe you will be better than the person who drives the other car.

 Compete against yourself

 Competition is a part of work life, more so in areas such as sales and marketing.
-In sales you have to hit your personal targets but you might also need to beat the sales figures of the person sitting next to you.
+In sales, you have to hit your personal targets but you might also need to beat the sales figures of the person sitting next to you.

 I’m the first to admit that I am not a competitive person.
-For me it’s about beating my personal best.
+For me, it’s about beating my personal best.

 I took some tests recently and I was initially upset by my results.
 In reality, I didn’t do that badly.
 My score averaged out against everyone else’s was quite good.
 Yet I was disappointed in the result because the last time I took similar tests I got a higher score.
 I wanted to improve on my earlier score.

-We compete for a lot of things when it comes to work but personally I think our biggest competition is with ourselves.
+We compete for a lot of things when it comes to work but personally, I think our biggest competition is with ourselves.